Marika Cifor was drawn to the iSchool by its keen focus on social justice.

 “To work alongside Marika is to challenge oneself to be more rigorous and thoughtful, and to be even more engaged with a scholarship and pedagogy that is multidisciplinary, erudite, and socially aware and invested,” says Ramirez.

-During undergraduate and graduate studies, Cifor worked with multiple community, government, and academic archives in Boston, Los Angeles, New York and San Francisco, focusing on LGBTQ archives and special collections.
-In L.A., she worked on a collaboration between UCLA Libraries, the Center for the Study of Women, and the June L. Mazer Lesbian Archive that concentrated on a community collection with personal papers, videotapes, artwork, manuscripts, softball uniforms – and a pair of Birkenstocks.
+During undergraduate and graduate studies, Cifor worked with multiple community, government and academic archives in Boston, Los Angeles, New York and San Francisco, focusing on LGBTQ archives and special collections.
+In L.A., she worked on a collaboration between UCLA Libraries, the Center for the Study of Women, and the June L. Mazer Lesbian Archives that concentrated on a community collection with personal papers, videotapes, artwork, manuscripts, softball uniforms – and a pair of Birkenstocks.
 Collectively, the records told the story of lesbian life in California.
-Cifor documented the oral histories of the archive’s leaders, interviewing these community archivists about their lives, asking what they wanted and didn’t want in the archive, and bonding with them as an insider and an outsider to their community.
+Cifor documented the oral histories of the founders and community archivists who run the Mazer Archives, asking what they wanted and didn’t want in their collections, and bonding with them as an insider and an outsider to their community.
 She developed an important relationship of trust.

 “Archives are a key component to AIDS activism,” says Cifor.
 “It keeps knowledge from being marginalized, suppressed, forgotten.”

 Cifor was drawn to activism as an undergraduate at all-female Mills College in Oakland, California.
 “My education had a strong grounding in thinking very critically and intersectionally about race and gender and ethnicity.
 It’s the place where I realized that activist work was the kind of academic work I wanted to do.”